FreeTymeKiyan/freetymekiyan.github.io/source/_posts/system_design/back-of-the-envelope-calculation.md

 ### Decomposition a Design

 I think it is rough to just summarize how to decompose a design since it is based on the knowledge of operation systems and the actual experience on building a performance significant system.
-For those who are not, this topic would be better explained in examples.
+For those who do not have them, this topic would be better explained in examples.

 #### Examples